 Mini-grants were initiated by the Faculty Advisory Committee on Instructional Improvement Programs (CIIP) in recognition that even small sums of money could stimulate experimentation and improve curricula and pedagogy.
-The Center for the Advancement of Teaching (CAT) provides Mini-Grants to instructors who teach regular undergraduate courses, for the purpose of defraying the cost of certain course enhancements.
+The Center for the Advancement of Teaching (CAT) provides Mini-Grants to instructors who teach regular courses, for the purpose of defraying the cost of certain course enhancements.
 These funds cannot be used to supplement standard departmental supplies and expense budgets.
 Faculty and TAs are encouraged to apply for anything that enhances or enriches university instruction.
 Mini-grants are available in amounts up to $600.00 for faculty, and up to $250.00 for teaching assistants, per academic year.

 Guidelines for Mini-Grant Projects

 Mini-grant projects typically fall into the categories described below.
 The categories are illustrative and not exhaustive; therefore, faculty and TAs need not limit themselves to these examples.

 - Distinguished guest speaker honoraria for experts visiting undergraduate and graduate classes.